 Be sure and store your charcoal in airtight containers.
 I prefer the brands/types without the charcoal starter saturated in the briquettes.
 The plain lump charcoal and charcoal briquettes last indefinitely if stored properly.

-I have really been wanting to build a fire pit but settled on a portable fire pit because of the space available in my yard.
-The thing with a fire pit or portable fire pit (I chose one that would burn wood and charcoal) is the fact that you can use them to cook food in a Dutch oven.
+I have really been wanting to build a fire pit, but settled on a portable fire pit because of the space available in my yard.
+The thing with a fire pit or portable fire pit (I chose one that would burn wood and charcoal) is the fact that you can use them to cook food in your Dutch oven.

 Now, of course, fuel needs to be considered.
-I have charcoal, lump charcoal and clean pieces of scrap wood I have been picking up over the last few months.
+I have charcoal, lump charcoal, and clean pieces of scrap wood I have been picking up over the last few months.
 I store everything in airtight buckets with Gamma Lids.
 I store my portable fire pit on my back patio when not in use.
 Here’s a fire pit similar to the one I have: Fire Pit

 5. Kelly Kettle Cooking Stove

-Here is the one I have: Camp Chef Explorer Series EX-60LW 2-Burner Modular Cooking System, Black
+Here is one similar to what I have: Camp Chef Stove

 As you probably know by now, I make all kinds of bread from regular bread to French bread, croissants, cinnamon rolls, etc. I must have an oven that will bake my bread in an emergency.
 I highly recommend this one because I used to teach classes showing how to bake my bread in one of these, and I know they work well.

 If you buy the optional griddle you can bake and cook pancakes on the top.
 The stove is great for boiling water or cooking macaroni and cheese.
 Yep, I highly recommend one of these.